 - 1. Holders of a foreign diploma may not sit tests for which credits are awarded in the foundation year of a Dutch-taught study programme before having demonstrated to the Examination Board to have an adequate command of the Dutch language.
-(Section7.28 of the WHW.)
-For an English-taught study programme command of the Dutch language is not necessary. - 2.
-The institute director may also decide that a student with a foreign diploma may be admitted after the student has demonstrated that he has an adequate command of the Dutch language.
-(Section
+(Section7.28 of the WHW.). - 2.
+According to the Code of Conduct regarding International Students, international students seeking admittance to an English-taught study programme must be able to prove that their command of the English language is at least equal to the following scores: